K2adir/ASP-Net-7-on-Mac-With-Docker-SQL-Server-Template/README.md

+I just realized, I named the program as Net8, but it's Net 7.
+This is okay, follow the guide.

 # Hello Mac Users

 Aren't you tired of Microsoft's lack of proper documentation for Mac users and how horrible the DX (Developer Experience) is?